-In connection with the SVIC Note, SVIC was granted a first priority security interest in the Company's patent portfolio and a second priority security interest in all of the Company's other tangible and intangible assets.
-Upon issuance of the SVIC Note, the Company, SVB and SVIC entered into an Intercreditor Agreement pursuant to which SVB and SVIC agreed to their relative security interests in the Company's assets.
-In May 2017, SVIC, SVB and TRGP entered into additional Intercreditor Agreements to modify certain of these lien priorities (see Note 8).
-Additionally, upon issuance of the SVIC Note and the SVIC Warrant, the Company and SVIC entered into a Registration Rights Agreement pursuant to which the Company is obligated to register with the Securities and Exchange Commission, upon demand by SVIC, the shares of the Company's common stock issuable upon conversion of the SVIC Note or upon exercise of the SVIC Warrant.

-The SVIC Note subjects the Company to certain affirmative and negative operating covenants.
-As of January 2, 2021, the Company was in compliance with its covenants under the SVIC Note.
+In connection with the SVIC Note, SVIC was granted a first priority security interest in our patent portfolio and a second priority security interest in all of our other tangible and intangible assets.
+Upon issuance of the SVIC Note, Netlist, SVB and SVIC entered into an Intercreditor Agreement pursuant to which SVB and SVIC agreed to their relative security interests in our assets.
+In May 2017, SVIC, SVB and TRGP entered into additional Intercreditor Agreements to modify certain of these lien priorities.
+Additionally, upon issuance of the SVIC Note and the SVIC Warrant, Netlist and SVIC entered into a Registration Rights Agreement pursuant to which we were obligated to register with the Securities and Exchange Commission, upon demand by SVIC, the shares of our common stock issuable upon conversion of the SVIC Note or upon exercise of the SVIC Warrant.
+The SVIC Note subjected us to certain affirmative and negative operating covenants.
+We made the repayment of \$16.8 million on December 27, 2021 and SVIC purchased 2,000,000 shares of common stock at an exercise price of \$0.3 per share on December 28, 2021.
+As a result, neither the SVIC Note nor the SVIC Warrant remained outstanding as of January 1, 2022.